-This deliciously creamy and blue fruity drink is a keto adaption of the famed blue milk served at Disney’s Star Wars Galaxy’s Edge.
+This deliciously creamy and blue fruity drink is a sugar-free, keto adaption of the famed blue milk served at Disney’s Star Wars Galaxy’s Edge.

 A few years ago, we went to Oga’s Cantina at Star Wars Galaxy’s Edge in Disneyland and our kids loved it!
 Heck, the adults did, too.
 The cantina (and almost every part of Galaxy’s Edge) is so well architected that you truly feel like you’re in a Star Wars scene.
 We stood at the cantina bar and probably ordered way more than we should have given the prices (but when in Galaxy’s Edge...).
 Of course, we ordered blue milk along with a few other drinks and the Happabore Sampler (with meat, cheeses and crackers).
 Not surprisingly, blue milk was the highlight of our meal there.

 Unfortunately, you can't purchase low-carb or keto-friendly blue milk at Galaxy's Edge (not yet, anyway!).
 But, it's very easy to make at home — and quick too.
 Plus, it's much cheaper!
 This filling keto Star Wars blue milk is 4 net carbs per serving.

 Let us know if this drink lives up to your Galaxy's Edge memories and may the fourth be with you!

 What is Star Wars Blue Milk?

 Blue milk, also known as Bantha Milk, is one of the most popular drinks you can get at Galaxy’s Edge.
 Actor Mark Hamill made this milk famous in a scene at Luke's family farm in the original Stars Wars movie released in 1977.
 You can buy blue milk at Galaxy’s Edge in Disneyland or Disneyworld at either the Milk Stand or Oga’s Cantina.
 It costs a pretty penny too – it currently sells for $13 at Oga’s Cantina.